Kin (KIN) Price Reaches $0.0000 on Top Exchanges

-Kin (KIN) traded 0.3% lower against the US dollar during the twenty-four hour period ending at 20:00 PM ET on June 19th.
-One Kin token can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last seven days, Kin has traded 0% lower against the US dollar.
-Kin has a total market capitalization of $38.43 million and approximately $210,484.27 worth of Kin was traded on exchanges in the last day.
+Kin (KIN) traded up 0.3% against the dollar during the 24-hour period ending at 0:00 AM ET on June 22nd.
+One Kin token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Kin has traded down 0.2% against the dollar.
+Kin has a total market capitalization of $38.20 million and $193,487.50 worth of Kin was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.